-The period around 1720-1740 was Randers' heyday as a glove city.
+The years between 1720-1740 were Randers' heyday as a glove city.
 Glove-making was the dominant industry in Randers, and it is estimated that a fifth of the town's 2,500-3,000 inhabitants made a living by making gloves, which were sold all over Europe.

 EXPORT & DANISH PRODUCTION

 As an export product, the gloves were of great importance.
-So large that the small garment was considered the country's most important export item in 1750.
-This was because the gloves were a Danish-produced product processed exclusively from Danish raw materials.
+So big that such a small accessory was considered the country's most important export item in 1750.
+This was because the gloves were made in Denmark and processed exclusively from Danish raw materials.
 At the end of the 18th century, annual glove production was around 600,000 pairs, of which 75% were exported.

-The export of gloves was so important that already at the end of the 17th-century attempts were made to protect the Danish glove-making profession by minimizing the import of gloves, as well as a provision that all Danish-produced gloves had to be provided with a stamp.
+The export of gloves was so important that already at the end of the 17th-century different attempts were made to protect the Danish glove-making profession by minimising the import of gloves, as well as a provision that all Danish-produced gloves had to be provided with a stamp.